Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

-\fi Before we go ahead and look at spectral efficiency, note that if we do not consider the MMSE solution as a candidate, then RI-MIMO will have an error floor as well.
-However, due to a much higher probability of success than the conventional approach, the error floor associated with RI-MIMO will be much lower and reduced much more quickly.
+Before we go ahead and look at spectral efficiency, note that if we do not consider the MMSE solution as a candidate, then RI-MIMO will have an error floor as well.
+However, due to a much higher probability of success than the conventional approach, the error floor associated with RI-MIMO will be much lower and reduced much more quickly, to very low values, in comparison to the conventional approach.
 We see from Fig.~\ref{fig:rimimo_eff} that it take just 4-6 anneals per instance (much less than the conventional approach) for a $16\times16$, $20\times20$, and $24\times24$ MIMO system with BPSK modulation, to reduce the error floor to $10^{-5}$.
-In contrast, the error floor associated with CIM-ML reduces very slowly, and even with 64 anneals per instance, it remains around $10^-3$ (as seen in Fig~\ref{fig:16x16_RI_OIM_QA}).
-In Fig.~\ref{fig:rimimo_eff}, we also observe the same trend for massive MIMO system ($12\times16$, BPSK), and large MIMO systems ($12\times12$ and $16\times16$) with 4-QAM and 16-QAM modulations.
-Note that, for 16-QAM modulation, even though the error floor for RI-MIMO decreases much faster than the conventional approach, it is still high.
-This is consistent with our previously observed results that RI-MIMO performance needs to be improved for 16-QAM modulation.
+In contrast, the error floor associated with CIM-ML reduces very slowly, and even with 64 anneals per instance, it remains around $10^{-3}$ (as seen in Fig~\ref{fig:16x16_RI_OIM_QA}).
 If we consider the MMSE solution as a candidate, then there is no error floor, as MMSE will make sure that BER goes to zero as SNR goes to infinity.